 It presents potential risks due to electric shock, heat and ultraviolet radiation burns, lamp explosion, falls, high-intensity light, and fire.
 A thorough understanding of the dangers, genuine concern for safety, and attention to detail are required to prevent accidents.
-Read this manual before powering or installing the fixture, follow the safety precautions listed below and observe the warnings in this manual and printed on the fixture, and always double check the safety conditions.
+Read this manual before powering or installing the fixture, follow the safety precautions listed below, observe the warnings in this manual and printed on the fixture, observe all local building, safety and electrical regulations, and always double-check the safety conditions.
 If you have questions about how to operate the Exterior 600, please contact your Martin dealer for assistance.

 Warning!
-Always refer any service operation not described in this manual to a qualified technician.
+Refer any service operation not described in this manual to a qualified technician.

-Never modify the fixture or install other than genuine Martin accessories.
+Do not modify the fixture or install other than genuine Martin accessories.